-D. INVESTIGATION
+V. INVESTIGATION

-By authority of the School District, the Human Rights Officer, upon receipt of a report or complaint alleging religious, racial, ethnic, or sexual harassment or violence, shall immediately undertake or authorize an investigation.
-The investigation may be conducted by School District officials or by a third party designated by the School District.
+A. By authority of the school district, the human rights officer, within three (3) days of the receipt of a report or complaint alleging harassment or violence prohibited by this policy, shall undertake or authorize an investigation.
+The investigation may be conducted by school district officials or by a third party designated by the school district.

-The investigation may consist of personal interviews with the complainant, the individual(s) against whom the complaint is filed, and others who may have knowledge of the alleged incident(s) or circumstances giving rise to the complaint.
-The investigation may also consist of any other methods and documents deemed pertinent by the investigator.

-In determining whether alleged conduct constitutes a violation of this policy, the School District should consider the surrounding circumstances, the nature of the behavior, past incidents or past or continuing patterns of behavior, the relationships between the parties involved and the context in which the alleged incidents occurred.
-Whether a particular action or incident constitutes a violation of this policy requires a determination based on all the facts and surrounding circumstances.

-In addition, the School District may take immediate steps, at their discretion, to protect the complainant, pupils, teachers, administrators or other school personnel pending completion of an investigation of alleged religious, racial or sexual harassment or violence.

-The investigation will be completed as soon as practicable.
-The School District Human Rights Officer shall make a written report to the Superintendent upon completion of the investigation.
-If the complaint involves the Superintendent, the report may be filed directly with the School Board.
+- B. The investigation may consist of personal interviews with the complainant, the individual(s) against whom the complaint is filed, and others who may have knowledge of the alleged incident(s) or circumstances giving rise to the complaint.
+The investigation may also consist of any other methods and documents deemed pertinent by the investigator. - C. In determining whether alleged conduct constitutes a violation of this policy, the school district should consider the surrounding circumstances, the nature of the behavior, past incidents or past or continuing patterns of behavior, the relationships between the parties involved, and the context in which the alleged incidents occurred.
+Whether a particular action or incident constitutes a violation of this policy requires a determination based on all the facts and surrounding circumstances. - D. In addition, the school district may take immediate steps, at its discretion, to protect the target or victim, the complainant, and students, teachers, administrators, or other school district personnel pending completion of an investigation of alleged harassment or violence prohibited by this policy. - E. The alleged perpetrator of the act(s) of harassment or violence shall be allowed the opportunity to present a defense during the investigation or prior to the imposition of discipline or other remedial responses. - F. The investigation will be completed as soon as practicable.
+The school district human rights officer shall make a written report to the superintendent upon completion of the investigation.
+If the complaint involves the superintendent, the report may be filed directly with the school board.
 The report shall include a determination of whether the allegations have been substantiated as factual and whether they appear to be violations of this policy.

-E. SCHOOL DISTRICT ACTION
+VI.
+SCHOOL DISTRICT ACTION